 Weekly attendance is recommended for students looking for a fun way to get active and stay fit, and who don't mind progressing gradually.
 Students with a bigger focus on technical improvement or who want to see substantial fitness and strength gains should aim to attend at least twice per week.

-All of our ongoing classes can be accessed with a one-time drop-in fee of $30/class, our unlimited monthly plan, or a flexible punch card.
+All of our ongoing classes can be accessed with a one-time drop-in fee ($15-45 sliding scale), our unlimited monthly plan, or a flexible punch card.
 To learn more about our class rates, follow the link below.

 The cornerstone of our training method is play and experimentation.
 Our Lab is where the magic happens.
 It's the most fun you'll ever have working out, and you'll develop real physical skill while you're at it.
 If you're looking to get stronger, build a new relationship with your body and how it moves, and build a deep knowledge of the "why" and "how" of fighting, this is the program for you!